visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/config-tab.md

 ## Mail Connection Server

-This section helps to configure the mail server connection details.
-Mail server connection will be used to send emails from the Smart Search feature of BI Hub.
+Configure the mail server connection details that is used to send emails from the Smart Search feature of BI Hub.

 | Type | Purpose | Description |
 | :--- | :--- | :--- |